 In the meantime, funds secured from the Mayor of London's Outer London Fund have been spent on making Catford Broadway a more pleasant place to shop and socialise, which will help to maintain the vitality of the town centre during any future redevelopment works.

 Transport for London South Circular study

-During the first half of 2014, Transport for London are currently carrying out a study into the notion of diverting the South Circular (A205) behind Laurence House.
-This follows the publication in 2013 of the independent Roads Task Force report, as a result of which TfL are looking again at locations across the capital with a perceived imbalance between traffic movement and the surrounding public realm.
+During the first half of 2014, Transport for London (TfL) carried out a study into the notion of diverting the South Circular (A205) behind Laurence House.
+This followed the publication the year before of the independent Roads Task Force report, which resulted in TfL starting to look again at locations across the capital with a perceived imbalance between traffic movement and the surrounding public realm.

-TfL’s South Circular study – the scope of which has been agreed by us – covers the potential impacts on local roads, junctions, ‘pinch-points’ where traffic tends to get congested, bus journey times, cycle routes and many other aspects of traffic or pedestrian movement.
+The study – the scope of which was agreed by us – covered the potential impacts on local roads, junctions, ‘pinch-points’ where traffic tends to get congested, bus journey times, cycle routes and many other aspects of traffic or pedestrian movement.
 It showed that the initial design for the re-alignment has overall benefits which justify further design work.
 We have now appointed consultants to do a development study to advise on the best approach from a development and place-making perspective, with conclusions expected in early 2015.

 Members of the public talk about what they'd like to see in Catford.